Parallelize Single-Site Dynamics up to Dobrushin Criterion: Introduction

+The parallel samplers in \Cref{cor:Ising} can be transformed into parallel approximate counting algorithms using {non-adaptive} simulated annealing.
+By applying the Chebyshev's cooling schedule from \cite{dyer1991random} and \cite[Corollary 2.4]{vstefankovivc2009adaptive}, the hardcore and Ising samplers in \Cref{cor:Ising} can be transformed into ${O}(\log n\cdot\log\Delta)$-depth algorithms on $\tilde{O}(mn^2/\epsilon^2)$ processors for $\epsilon$-approximations of the hardcore and Ising partition functions, under the same respective uniqueness conditions.
+To the best of our knowledge, these are the first \RNC{} approximation algorithms for the partition function of any graphical model with unbounded maximum degree.

-Consider conjunctive normal form (CNF) formulas on $n$ Boolean variables.
-We call a CNF formula $\Phi$ a {$(k,d)$-CNF formula} if all of its clauses have size $k$ and each variable appears in at most $d$ clauses.
-In \cite{feng2021fast,moitra2019approximate}, an $\mathrm{poly}(d,k)\cdot n^{1+2^{-20}}$-time algorithm is given for sampling almost uniform satisfying solutions under a local lemma condition $k \geq 20\log k + 20\log d + 60$.
+\paragraph{SAT sampler.} Consider conjunctive normal form (CNF) formulas over $n$ Boolean variables.
+A CNF formula $\Phi$ is called a \emph{$(k,d)$-formula} if all of its clauses have size $k$ and each variable appears in at most $d$ clauses.
+In \cite{feng2021fast,moitra2019approximate}, a $\mathrm{poly}(d,k)\cdot n^{1+2^{-20}}$-time algorithm is presented for sampling almost uniform satisfying solutions, under a local lemma condition $k \geq 20\log k + 20\log d + 60$.
+Here we show that this algorithm can be parallelized within the \RNC{} class.